stuttter/wp-term-families/README.md

-# WP Term Families
+# WP Term Family

-Families for categories, tags, and other taxonomy terms.
+Family for categories, tags, and other taxonomy terms

-WP Term Families allows users to assign a "Family" to any category, tag, or taxonomy term using a dropdown of terms from another taxonomy.
+WP Term Family allows users to assign a Family to any category, tag, or taxonomy term using a dropdown, providing customized functionality for taxonomy terms.

 # Installation